linesbydevon/dr0p1n_front/README.md

 #### WHATS A DR0P1N?

-DR0P1Ns are similar to the concept of Check-Ins in the old Four Square app.
+DR0P1Ns are similar to the concept of "checking in" on the old Four Square app.
 The general idea is that users can arrive at a spot and DR0P1N on the app to let other users know where they're skating.

+Users can check spots to see how many active DR0P1Ns there are.
+This has a couple benefits:

-It also serves the function of letting people from out of town know what spots are popular and active.
+1. It lets users from out of town know where the popular skate spots are.

-Lastly it could be a good indicator for skateboarders who want to avoid spots that are currently crowded.
+2. It lets local skaters link up with friends they see are active at a spot.
+3. It enables users to decide whether or not they want to show up to a crowded skate spot.

 ## GETTING STARTED